gekatateam/neptunus/docs/CONFIGURATION.md

 After processors, events **are cloned** to each output.
 For better performance, you can configure multiple identical outputs and filter events by label from line processor.

+Inputs, processors and outputs can have [Filter plugins](../plugins/filters/) for event routing.
+Each plugin can have only one unique filter, and there is no guarantee of the order in which events pass through the filters.

+In inputs and outputs case, if any filter rejects event, the event is removed from pipeline.
+In processors case, otherwise, rejected event going to a next processor.

+Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/).
+One plugin can have only one parser and one serializer.

 ### About plugins configuration

 First of all, inputs, processors and outputs is a list of plugins map.
 Here is an example in different formats: